 The UAF Office of Research Integrity (ORI) facilitates the responsible conduct of research through educational, preventive, outreach, and service activities.
 ORI provides administrative support for the Institutional Official, IACUC, and researchers.
-Organizationally, the ORI is located in the Center for Research Services (West Ridge Research Building, Suite 212) and reports to the Vice Chancellor for Research (VCR).
+Organizationally, the ORI is located in the Office of the Vice Chancellor for Research (West Ridge Research Building, Suite 212) and reports to the Vice Chancellor for Research (VCR).
 The VCR is the UAF Institutional Official charged with oversight of the animal care program.

 ORI staff serve as subject area experts on institutional and regulatory requirements associated with the care and use of animals in research, teaching, and testing activities.
 ORI staff are available to meet with faculty, staff, and students on a variety of topics including, but not limited to, the following:

 - State and federal laws, regulations and guidelines